theknewkid/automation_projects/README.md

 # automation_projects

-This is a repo of automation tests on testing websites.
+This is a repo of my use of automation scripts for testing, deploying, and configuring infrastructure.